-The applicable conversion factor is determined based on your age at retirement as follows:
+The applicable conversion factor is determined based on age at retirement as follows:

 Age |